Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the duties of your job make sure you highlight tangible accomplishments and tangible results.
-Utilize bullet points to make your achievements easy to read and interesting to potential employers.
+Instead of listing the responsibilities of your job Instead, highlight tangible achievements and quantifiable results.
+Use Bullet points that make your accomplishments easy to read and interesting for prospective employers.

 4. Emphasize Transferable Skills